by Claude Jollet - VE2DPE

 Why I Chose A Folded Dipole

-The folded dipole has a slightly better SWR bandwidth than a conventional wire dipole.
+The folded dipole has a slightly better SWR bandwidth than a conventional single wire dipole.
 In other words, a greater portion of the band is available at less than 1.5:1 SWR than with a single wire dipole.

 While reading back on the folded dipole vs the single-wire dipole in the ARRL Antenna Handbook, I decided to feed my homemade with ladder line to minimize transmission line losses.
 This is very desirable for weak signal work on receive.
 I also want to try working "six" on QRP.
 Every decibel of signal strength counts on QRP!